 Explore the unique architecture at Phung Hung ancient house

-Phung Hung ancient house is greatly influenced by the styles of cultures such as China – Japan – Vietnam.
+Phung Hung ancient house is greatly influenced by the styles of China, Japan, and Vietnam.
 The house uses main materials from wood to make the frame – structural floors, yin-yang tiled roof, brick gable walls with many elaborate carved details on columns, wooden beams, and girders.

 The outermost layer of the house was previously a sales place, but is now a place to receive guests.
 The layout and interior furnishings remain the same.